lake-wg/authz/draft-ietf-lake-authz.md

 * LOC_W is a text string used by V to locate W, e.g., a URI or a domain name.
 * ENC_U_INFO is a byte string containing an encrypted identifier of U and, optionally, opaque application data prepared by U. It is calculated as follows:

-ENC_U_INFO is encrypted using the EDHOC AEAD algorithm of the selected cipher suite specified in SUITE_I of EDHOC message_1.
+ENC_U_INFO is encrypted using the EDHOC AEAD algorithm of the selected cipher suite SS specified in SUITE_I of EDHOC message_1.
 It consists of 'ciphertext' of COSE_Encrypt0 ({{Section 5.2 of RFC9052}}) computed from the following:

 * The encryption key K_1 and nonce IV_1 are derived as specified below.